 Exploration of specific problems in the history of German theater, drama, and dramatic theory.
 Topics may range from the baroque drama to the importance of Brechtian theater for modernism, and from the dramatic representation of political conflicts to contemporary theater and performance studies.
-Prerequisite: 107.
 Staff

 GER 302 Wagner (see MUS 337)

 GER 303 Topics in Prose Fiction Fall LA

 Critical investigations of particular problems in the development of German literary prose.
 Topics may include love as a mode of literary self-expression, the role of utopia in the rise of the modern novel, the history of the German novella, detective fiction, and the modern short story and experimental prose.
 Prerequisite: 107.
 J. Vogl

 GER 305 Topics in German Poetry Not offered this year LA

 Studies of a particular question related to the development of German-language poetry and poetics.
 Topics may range from readings of major German poets (Goethe, Hölderlin, George, Rilke, Benn, Celan) to the paradigmatic status of the genre for 20th-century conceptions of the avant-garde.
 Prerequisite: 107.
 Staff

 GER 306 German Intellectual History (also JDS 307) Fall, Spring EC

 A study of major German philosophers and religious and social thinkers from the Reformation to the present.
 Selected works of Hegel, Marx, Nietzsche, Freud, Heidegger, or German-Jewish thinkers will be read together with contemporary interpretations.
 Two 90-minute seminars.
 S. Pourciau

 GER 307 Topics in German Culture and Society Fall LA